75 Above Bar,

-The now demolished Odeon Cinema was built on a site that was formerly half on a hotel; Scullards, and the other half was; the Alexandra (ex Philharmonic Hall 1865) and demolished in 1933.
+The now demolished Odeon Cinema was built on a site that was formerly half on a hotel; Scullards, and the other half was; the Alexandra (ex Philharmonic Hall 1865) and demolished in 1933 (it has its own page on Cinema Treasures).
 The new Regal Cinema opened on 22nd June 1934 with Gracie Fields in “Love, Life and Laughter”, with Gracie Fields appearing in person to open the cinema together with Captain Sir Arthur Rostron.
 Mounted police were called in to restore order to the massive crowds blocking Southampton’s high street;Above Bar.
 The Regal Cinema was a project of County Cinemas and in September 1939 they were taken over by Oscar Deutsch’s Odeon Theatres Ltd.

 It was re-named Odeon from 15th April 1945. the first film choice to open the cinema under its new name was Danny Kaye’s "The Secret Life of Walter Mitty" which attracted 25,000 patrons in one week.

-Having survived WW2’s bombing, except for shrapnell to the facade, the Odeon closed for a brief period in 1962 for modernisation.
-The Odeon was long and dull in appearance while the tall procenium arch gave a dull appearance.
+Having survived WW2’s bombing, except for shrapnel to the façade, the Odeon closed for a brief period in 1962 for modernisation.
+The Odeon was long and dull in appearance while the tall proscenium arch gave a dull appearance.
 All of that disappeared, including the Conacher pipe organ which had been opened by Reginald Foort.
 The 50,000 Pound modern remodeling produced a dark ceiling accented with thousands of tiny white lights and a bank of concealed floodlights trained on the monster new diamond shape-design style lift curtain.
 This rose to reveal a massive new curved screen with 70mm projection.
-The May 7th, 1962 gala re-opening featured "Sink The Bismark" with an Honor Guard of Royal Naval Sea Cadets.
+The May 7th, 1962 gala re-opening featured "Sink The Bismark" with an Honour Guard of Royal Naval Sea Cadets.

 With the march of time came another change inside the cinema.
 Audiences were not as large in the late 1970’s, so after a few weeks the former balcony gave way to 476 seats as Odeon 2 and the main floor auditorium was to be known as Odeon #1, housing 756 seats.